schmidward/budget/DevelopmentLog.md

 ---

+### 03/29/2023 - Beginning implementation of front facing forms and handling

+This has been challenging.
+I'm having issues with capturing an account object on submission of a single charge.
+My best guess is that I have some kind of logic error in the POST handler.
+I may need to have an additional CollectionData class for accounts to make this work, though at that point it's probably easier to just hook up a persistent database and build that implementation.

+Did some refactors to ensure the account object was what was creating errors on the POST handling.
+The form now accepts a String for an account instead of an Account object which means it works now.
+This will need to be refactored eventually.

+Next steps are going to be building out forms to add/edit/delete accounts, delete/edit charges and persistent database tracking.

+Longer term, the logic behind displaying slices of stored data according to user input will be challenging, but I think I can pull it off.
+And if I do, the application will really come to life.

+---

 ### 03/27/2023 - Converting to Spring MVC project with Thymeleaf

 May be pre-mature, but I couldn't think of what to do next other than this.
 I want to build the front facing input